This no-bake vanilla cheesecake is light, creamy, and perfect for any dinner party or holiday gathering.

 If you’d prefer not to use gelatin, I’d recommend just making a classic baked cheesecake instead.

 Of course, my favorite part of the no-bake cheesecake is picking a topping.
 My go-to favorite is strawberries in an easy sugar syrup.
 You can swap in blueberries, blackberries, peaches, cherries or whatever fruit you like.
 Frozen fruit works well, too, though you might need to add some extra cornstarch if the sauce is too runny.

-If you’re not in the mood for fruit, you can also top the cheesecake with chocolate shavings or whipped cream.
+If you’re not in the mood for fruit, you can also top your easy no-bake cheesecake with chocolate shavings or whipped cream.

 No-Bake Cheesecake RecipePrint